prthm2910/Financial-Risk-Assessment-Reporting/README.md

 * 🔹 ESG Metrics & Insights
 * 🔹 Force-Directed Graph of risk category dependencies

 ---

 ## ⚠️ Known Limitations

 * ⏳ Output generation may take time due to Gemini's strict rate limits
-* 🧾 Markdown rendering inconsistencies inside the Streamlit's force-directed graph explanation box
+* 🧾 Markdown rendering inconsistencies due to  Streamlit's internal markdown parsing force-directed graph explanation box

 ---

 ## 🧭 Future Improvements

 * ⚡ Improve performance with Gemini Pro (paid tier)
 * 🔗 Add support for Gemini URL-context for more grounded and document-specific analysis
+* 🔝 Upgrading to the paid tier also helps overcome rate limit restrictions and results in more accurate, grounded outputs.

 ---